Bayesian inference on Cox regression models using catalytic prior distributions: Theoretical properties

 \subsection{Properness}

 Many Bayesian inferences, such as model comparison using Bayes factors, require a proper prior.
-To establish the properness of Cox catalytic prior proposed in Section~\ref{sec:formulate}, we start with a mild assumption regarding synthetic covariates.
+In addition, a proper prior guarantees a proper posterior regardless of the sample size so that the posterior inference is always valid.
+To establish the properness of the Cox catalytic prior, we start with a mild assumption regarding the synthetic covariates.